 I don’t often review too many Black and Decker products but I chose to include this particular saw because of all the amazing reviews it received online.

 It is slightly more expensive than some other offerings but also has some features not seen on other saws.
 I was blown away by how little noise and vibration this saw made.
 Also, the depth of cut adjustment made changing the depth on the fly super easy.
 As is with most Black and Decker’s, this unit comes with a 2-year guarantee.
 Even though this saw performs well and has abundant features, I cannot justify the extra £10 when one could go with a Bosch or DeWalt.

 DeWalt 18V 165mm XR Battery Circular Saw Review: best cordless circular saw

-The 18V Lithium Ion battery in this unit is part of the intelligent XR Lithium Ion Series designed for efficiency.
-This coupled with the powerful and highly efficient PM58 DeWalt fan cooled motor with replaceable brushes delivers up to 3700 rotations per minute for fast cutting action.
-In comparison to the above corded model, it generates less power.
+The 18V Lithium-Ion battery in this unit is part of the intelligent XR Lithium Ion Series designed for efficiency.
+This coupled with the powerful and highly efficient PM58 DeWalt fan cooled motor with replaceable brushes delivers up to 3700 rotations per minute for a fast cutting action.
+In comparison to the above-corded model, it generates less power.
 However, this cordless circular saw is powerful enough to get through most jobs with ease.